GunioRobot/RunScript-codaplugin/readme.markdown

 Run Script
 ==========

 A Panic Coda Plugin to Execute a Bash, Perl, PHP, Python or Ruby Script from the Editor Window.
-Sends STDOUT and STDERR messages to a new editor window.
+Sends STDOUT and STDERR messages to a new HTML document window.

 Licensing
 ---------